catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

         backend_configuration=backend_configuration,
     )

-If you do not intend to make any alterations to the default configuration for the given backend type, then you can follow the classic workflow:
+If you do not intend to make any alterations to the default configuration for the given backend type, then you can follow a more streamlined approach:

     .. code-block:: python